 Values are adjusted in each area by local wage indices.
 Other payers set their own rates, which

 SCODI-P is subject to Medicare’s Multiple Procedure Payment Reduction (MPPR).
 This reduces the allowable for the technical component of the lesser-valued test when more than one test is performed on the same day.

 Q: How often may SCODI-P be repeated?

-A: 92133 is generally allowed once per year for glaucomatous patients, and then usually for early or moderate disease.
-92134 is allowed more often – typically up to 4 times per year – or once per month in patients with retinal conditions undergoing active intravitreal drug treatment.2 Clear documen-tation of the reason for testing is always required.
+A:92133 is generally allowed 1-2 times per year for glaucomatous patients, usually for early or moderate disease.
+92134 is allowed more often, typically up to 4 times per year.
+It is usually allowed once per month in patients with retinal conditions undergoing active intravitreal drug treatment.1 Clear documentation of the reason for testing is always required.
 Too-frequent testing can garner unwanted attention.

-A: CMS utilization rates for claims paid in 2015 show that 92133 was performed in 9% of all ophthalmology office visits.
+CMS utilization rates for 2018 claims show that 92133 was associated with 10% of all ophthalmology exams.
 That is, for every 100 exams for Medicare beneficiaries, Medicare paid for this service 9 times.
-For 92134, the 2015 utilization was 26%.
-For optometry, the utilization was 9% and 6%, respectively.
+For 92134, the 2018 utilization was 31%.
+For optometry, the utilization was about 8% for both codes.

 Provided Courtesy of Topcon Medical Systems (800) 223-1130

 The reimbursement information is provided by Corcoran Consulting Group based on publicly available information from CMS, the AMA, and other sources.
 The reader is strongly encouraged to review federal and state laws, regulations, code sets, and official instructions promulgated by Medicare and other payers.
 This document is not an official source nor is it a complete guide on reimbursement.
 Although we believe this information is accurate at the time of publication, the reader is reminded that this information, including references and hyperlinks, changes over

 time, and may be incorrect at any time following publication.